PatrickMurphyDev/SnugStoryAI/Documentation/gameplay/Loop/daily/Daily -- Preparation Phase.md

     - Fix traps and repair the [[Theme -- Inherited Boat]] if resources allow.
     - Upgrade traps or purchase better gear over time.
 - **[[Crew Management]]:**
     - Recruit [[crew members]] if the boat is operational.
-Each crew member has unique skills and loyalty levels, with some tied to the [[cult subplot]].
+Each crew member has unique skills and loyalty levels, with some tied to the [[Main Theme -- Cult]].
 - **[[Mechanic -- Side Jobs]]:**
     - Work for [[harbor boats]] or help locals for quick income or resources.